WiceDe/snazzy-sdk/README.md

 ```
 sdk.setAttribute(type, value)
 ```

+Example 1: setAttribute('firstName', 'Joe')

+Example 1: setAttribute('categories', 'Category1, Category2')

 ### snazzySDK.addContactData()

 ```
 addContactData(type, value, categories)
 ```

+Example: addContactData('phone', '+49 123456')

+The optional variable categories can be one or more categories as comma separated string "Category1, Category2".

 ### snazzySDK.addAddress()

 ```
 addAddress(street, streetNumber, zipcode, city, categories)
 ```

+Example: addAddress('Someroad', '12', '12345', 'Somecity')

+The optional variable categories can be one or more categories as comma separated string "Category1, Category2".

 ### snazzySDK.addNote()